The Best Drill Bits for Metal, Tested on Steel, Iron, and More

 • No-spin shank: This type of drill bit has a fluted shank that is designed to keep the bit from slipping when drilling.

-• Hex shank: Similar to the shape of some screwdriver bits, a hex shake has six sides that help the bit remain steady while drilling into hard metals.
+• Hex shank: Similar to the shape of some screwdriver bits, a hex shank has six sides that help the bit remain steady while drilling into hard metals.

 Tips for Buying and Using Drill Bits for Metal

-Researching shank design, bit material, and bit coatings can be confusing, but fortunately, drill-bit manufacturers make shopping relatively easy for the customer.
-Drill bits are labeled not only by the size of the hole they’ll drill but also by the type of materials they’ll drill.
+Researching shank design, bit material, and bit coatings might be confusing at first, but most of the best drill bits for metal are labeled by both the size of the hole they’ll drill and the type of materials they’re for.

-Look for the words “metal drilling bit” on the package, followed by a list of metals the bit is designed to puncture.
-Here are a few additional tips that will help drill smoother holes and keep bits in tip-top shape.
+To find the sharpest drill bits for metal, look for the words “metal drilling bit” on the package, followed by a list of metals the bit is designed to puncture.
+Here are a few additional tips for using these power drill attachments to drill smoother holes and keep bits in tip-top shape.

 • Use a center punch to create a depression in the metal before drilling.
 This will reduce the likelihood of the bit slipping off the material to be drilled.